-DS RA: Establishment operation from September 2021 Issue 6.1 1st September 2021 Page 5 of 30 -- -------------------- ---------------------------- --
+DS RA: Establishment operation from September 2021 Issue 6.1 1st September 2021 Page 5 of 32 -- -------------------- ---------------------------- --

-We have identified cleaning of high-risk areas to be undertaken throughout the school day to include: Door handles risk mitigated by everyone using sanitiser before entering/leaving rooms & doors being propped open.
-Kettles see below point re kitchens Taps see below point re kitchens Switches risk mitigated by everyone using sanitiser before entering/leaving rooms Phones / Laptops / Keyboards / Mouses -hotdesking to be avoided but Antibac wipes available when shared IT is unavoidable.
+Delegated Services Intellectual Property.
+Use or copying in whole or in part is or We have identified cleaning of high-risk areas to be undertaken throughout the school day to include: Door handles risk mitigated by everyone using sanitiser before entering/leaving rooms & doors being propped open.
+Kettles see below point re kitchens Taps see below point re kitchens Switches risk mitigated by everyone using sanitiser before entering/leaving rooms Phones / Laptops / Keyboards / Mouses - hotdesking to be avoided but Antibac wipes available when shared IT is unavoidable.
 Printers and photocopiers Sanitiser to be available at each touchscreen with signage instructions for usage.
 Staffroom/ food preparation Staff using their own curriculum kitchen areas to be responsible for wiping surfaces before/after each use (or kitchen will be out of bounds).
 Monitored at a dept level with concerns being raised to line manager in the first instance Bathrooms Janitors main focus will be on toilets Surfaces that students are touching e.g.: toys, books, chairs, tables, doors, sinks, toilets, bannisters, light switches, etc. Janitorial services will be available during the school day for this purpose.
 As a minimum, frequently touched surfaces will be wiped down twice a day, and one of these should be at the beginning or the end of the working day.
-In addition to janitorial services, Edge Protect being used across all classrooms and staff areas to support this (provides 21-30-day protection). -- --- --
+In addition to janitorial services, Edge Protect being used across all classrooms and staff areas to support this (provides 21-30-day protection). -- -- --

 Teachers to supervise sanitising before entering / leaving the classroom.
-Our document stating how this will be applied and inspected in practice has been shared with relevant staff and is available on FROG Safe use of cleaning products Inappropriate exposure to cleaning product results in allergic reaction/ poisoning etc Storage arrangements of cleaning product change increasing potential for unauthorised 'use' by students.
+Safe use of cleaning products Inappropriate exposure to cleaning product results in allergic reaction/ poisoning etc Storage arrangements of cleaning product change increasing potential for unauthorised 'use' by students.
 Students and staff Serious All staff involved in cleaning duties will receive training re: safe use and storage of cleaning materials.
 PPE will be provided for all cleaning activities.
 Safety data sheets for cleaning products are available.
 Available in SBL office Only recommended cleaning products will be used.
 Low Low Risk Use of hand sanitiser: potential for improper use and ingestion.
 Students and staff Serious We are providing/allowing the use of hand sanitisers that contain at least 60% alcohol.
 Alcohol free hand sanitiser is provided for use in science labs when required (CLEAPPS guidelines) Staff supervision is provided as required.
 Hand sanitiser pump dispensers have been installed on inside of every classroom and students reminded to use by class teachers at start and end of lessons.
 We have obtained the Safety Data Sheet for the product(s).
-They advise on action to be followed if the sanitiser is not used as designed i.e., a child drinks some; it gets in eyes etc. Printed set of Safety Data Sheets available in SBL's office Low Low Risk
+They advise on action to be followed if the sanitiser is not used as designed i.e., a child drinks some; it gets in eyes etc. Printed set of Safety Data Sheets available in SBL's office This will also help with potential reactions to the product.
+Low Low Risk

-DS RA: Establishment operation from September 2021 Issue 6.1 1st September 2021 Page 7 of 30 -- -------------------- ----------------------------
+DS RA: Establishment operation from September 2021 Issue 6.1 1st September 2021 Page 7 of 32 --- ----------------------------